krupkat/gistbook/README.md

 0. Fork this repository
 1. User settings -> Developer settings -> Personal access tokens -> Generate new token -> Allow Gists permission -> Generate token -> Copy
 2. Repository settings -> Secrets -> Actions -> New repository secret -> Name it `GIST_TOKEN` + paste the generated token
+3. Repository settings -> Pages -> Source -> Github Actions
-3. Actions -> Enable workflows -> `jekyll-build` -> Enable workflow
+4. Actions -> Enable workflows
-4. Trigger the workflow for the first time by pushing a commit, e.g.:
+5. Trigger the workflow for the first time by pushing a commit, e.g.:
     - Edit `_config.yml` -> url: https://(your_username).github.io -> Commit
-5. Actions - Wait for the `jekyll-build` action to finish
-6. Repository settings -> Pages -> Deploy from branch -> `master`
-7. Wait for the `pages-build-deployment` action to finish -> Check https://(your_username).github.io/gistbook
+6. Wait for the action to finish -> Check https://(your_username).github.io/gistbook

 ## Workflow

-The website will be rebuilt automatically every day, you can trigger a manual rebuild from the Actions tab (`jekyll-build` -> Re-run all jobs).
+The website will be rebuilt automatically every day, you can trigger a manual rebuild from the Actions tab.

 ## Gist metadata